Bruni (horse): 1977: five-year-old season

 Bruni was unplaced in all of his three starts while in the United States, with his best effort being a fifth-place finish in the 1977 San Luis Rey Handicap at Santa Anita.
 Bruni's connections felt the horse "was not suited to the tight American circuits" and made the decision to return Bruni to Price's yard in April 1977 in preparation for the Ascot Gold Cup.
 As a five-year-old, Bruni was aimed at the major English staying races, but failed to recover his best form.
 On his debut he won the Henry II Stakes at Sandown by a head, but was disqualified and placed second for bumping the runner-up, Grey Baron.

 Bruni contested the two and a half-mile Gold Cup at Royal Ascot, but made no impression in the straight and finished fourth to Sagaro, Buckskin and Citoyen.
 In July he was dropped in distance for a second attempt at the King George VI and Queen Elizabeth Stakes and finished seventh of the eleven runners behind The Minstrel and Orange Bay.
 Shortly afterwards, he returned to extended distances and was beaten by Grey Baron in the Goodwood Cup.

 Bruni's final start was in the Doncaster Cup at the St Leger meeting.
 He appeared to be struggling from the start and pulled up lame in the straight.

 Stud career

 In 1978, Bruni was initially retired to the Ashleigh Stud in Dublin.
 In 1980 he was relocated to the Hamilton Stud in Newmarket, where he stood until he was sold "to go abroad" for an undisclosed sum in December 1981.
 Bruni made no impact as a sire of winners.
 The best of his offspring was probably Brunico, who defeated Shardari in the 1986 Ormonde Stakes.
 His last recorded foals were born in 1982.

+Pedigree

+Bruni is inbred 5S x 4D to the mare Sif, meaning that she appears fifth generation (via Fantine) on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.